-With this process, the user can create deep black (partly even colored) and homogenous markings on stainless steel.
-But due to the large spot and the slow marking speed, there are also some negative effects:
+Laser operators can produce deep black (partly even colored) and homogenous markings on stainless steel with this technique, but there are also resulting negative effects due to the larger spot and slow marking speed that is used:

-- Long marking times compared to alternative metal marking methods, such as engraving or polishing
+- Increased marking times, compared to more efficient metal marking techniques such as polishing or engraving

-With the use of the latest fiber laser generation and the new SpeedMark 3.6 laser marking software, the user can create laser markings with annealing in focus, which leads to up to ten times faster marking speeds!
+With Trotec’s SpeedMark laser marking software, users can produce laser markings with annealing in focus, which operates at marking speeds of up to ten times than other methods!

-With this configuration, the user has new possibilities for meeting the requirements for laser marking with annealing:
+This offers laser operators new capabilities for meeting the requirements for laser marking with annealing using this configuration:

-- Much faster marking times (depending on parameter and lenses)
+- Significantly faster marking speeds (depending on the lens and parameters used

-- Extremely sharp markings possible (marking in focus)
+- Exceptionally sharp and clear markings possible (marking in focus)

 Do you laser mark with annealing or intend to in the future?
-Then please contact us!
-Our experts are here for you and help you to find the ideal marking parameter for you specific requirements.
+Then please contact us and one of our top qualified and highly motivated laser experts will gladly help you to find the ideal marking parameter for you specific requirements.